PrestaFlow/prestaflow.io/resources/views/docs/library/1/getting-started/introduction.md

 #### About the sponsor

 If you use and enjoy the project, you can also [show your support by sponsoring it](https://github.com/sponsors/PrestaFlow).
-This will help us to continue maintaining and supporting PrestaFlow's PHP Library.
+This will help us to continue maintaining and supporting <span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span>'s PHP Library.

 </aside>